fooof-tools/fooof/README.md

 ## Usage

 FOOOF is object oriented.
-With a PSD loaded (with 'freqs' storing frequency values, and 'psd' storing power values, both as 1D arrays) FOOOF can be used as follows:
+With a power spectrum loaded (with 'freqs' storing frequency values, and 'psd' storing power values, both as 1D arrays in linear space) FOOOF can be used as follows:

 ```python
 from fooof import FOOOF